Golden Horde: Berke–Hulagu war (1262–1266)

 When the former Seljuk Sultan Kaykaus II was arrested in the Byzantine Empire, his younger brother Kayqubad II appealed to Berke.
 An Egyptian envoy was also detained there.
 With the assistance of the Kingdom of Bulgaria (Berke's vassal), Nogai invaded the Empire in 1265.
 By the next year, the Mongol-Bulgarian army was within reach of Constantinople.
 Nogai forced Michael VIII Palaiologos to release Kaykaus and pay tribute to the Horde.
 Berke gave Kaykaus Crimea as an appanage and had him marry a Mongol woman.
 Hulagu died in February 1265 and Berke followed the next year while on campaign in Tiflis, causing his troops to retreat.

 Ariq Böke had earlier placed Chagatai's grandson Alghu as Chagatayid Khan, ruling Central Asia.
 He took control of Samarkand and Bukhara.
-When the Muslim elites and the Jochid retainers in Bukhara declared their loyalty to Berke, Alghu smashed the Golden Horde appanages in Khorazm.
+When the Muslim elites and the Jochid retainers in Bukhara declared their loyalty to Berke, Alghu smashed the Golden Horde's lands in Khorazm.
 Alghu insisted Hulagu attack the Golden Horde; he accused Berke of purging his family in 1252.
 In Bukhara, he and Hulagu slaughtered all the retainers of the Golden Horde and reduced their families into slavery, sparing only the Great Khan Kublai's men.
 After Berke gave his allegiance to Kublai, Alghu declared war on Berke, seizing Otrar and Khorazm.
 While the left bank of Khorazm would eventually be retaken, Berke had lost control over Transoxiana.
 In 1264 Berke marched past Tiflis to fight against Hulagu's successor Abaqa, but he died en route.